Cruiser Warfare (Final Edition):

 Cruiser Warfare originally came out in 2004, and over the intervening years I’ve changed my opinion on how to rate some ships (chiefly for gunnery, but some less-obvious aspects as well like range).
 After a lot of thought, I decided to give the new Cruiser Warfare ship data sheets that match the values these ships, or those like them, would have in our current games.
 So the playing pieces don’t always reflect the same values as the ship data sheets, but that’s already the case the moment a ship takes its first battle damage.

-Cruiser Warfare is a very different game than its near-sisters, and I’m glad we were able to give it a little polishing and put it back into print if only for a short while.
+Cruiser Warfare is a very different game than its near-sisters, and I’m glad we were able to give it a little polishing and put it back into print.

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
 A Fulbright Scholar and award-winning journalist, he has published over 100 books, games and articles on historical subjects.